7 reasons you should explore the east coast of Australia with Intrepid Travel

 A group of travellers in Australia

-Intrepid’s tour leaders make the trip much more fun.
-Driving around 1000 kilometres (621 miles) in seven days can be a bit tiring, but not once was I bored.
+Our leader made the trip much more fun.
+Covering about 1000 kilometres (621 miles) in seven days can be a bit tiring, but not once was I bored.
 The leaders are ambassadors of the #beintrepid motto.
-When you are called mate and made fun of (light-heartedly, of course!) you know you have made friends for life.
-Thanks, Jason for introducing me to Coopers Beer and just being the best 😀
+When you’re called ‘mate’ and made fun of (light-heartedly, of course!), you know you’ve made friends for life.
+Thanks, Jason, for introducing me to Coopers Beer and just being the best 😀

-Explore Australia’s beautiful east coast on Intrepid’s 7-day Sydney to Brisbane Northbound adventure.
-Trip details here.
-(Explore the rest of our Australia range here.)
+Explore Australia’s beautiful east coast on Intrepid’s 7-day Sydney to Brisbane Adventure.
+Or check out the rest of Intrepid’s Australia trips.

 As an Australian-owned business, we acknowledge the Traditional Owners of Country throughout Australia and their continuing connection to land, waters and community.
 We pay our respects to them and their cultures, and to their Elders past, present and future.